About Your Stem Cell Transplant: Information for Pediatric Patients

 Share

-Time to Read: About 22 minutes
+Time to Read: About 23 minutes

-When you’re admitted to the inpatient unit, a countdown period of 5 to 10 days starts.
 Day 0 is the day of your transplant.
-During the countdown period, you’ll get cytoreductive therapy, including chemotherapy, radiation therapy, or both.
-The days after your stem cell transplant are counted up (Day +1 is the first day after your transplant).
+The days after your stem cell transplant are then counted up (Day +1 is the first day after your transplant).

 Your transplant team

 A medical team specializing in pediatric cancers, blood disorders, immune disorders, and bone marrow failure syndromes will care for you throughout your treatment.
 Having a team working together to care for you helps make sure all parts of your care are addressed.
-Below is a description of our team members.
+Here is a description of our team members.

 Physicians (doctors)